Abdel Bari Atwan: Iran's military satellite (Noor)

+Holocaust denial

+On 5 June 2024, he uploaded an Arabic language video to his Youtube channel where he denied the Holocaust.
+He claimed that "The Holocaust is a lie and a fabrication, and it was followed by [the narrative of] the 'Promised Land', so that they would go to Palestine.
+This was invented by Zionism.
+Now, this story is over, and this lie has been exposed."
+Subsequently, Apple News were criticized for having granted him a continuous platform.
+According to The Jerusalem Post, dozens of Atwan’s articles could be found on the Apple News app, many of which featured instances of commending terrorist attacks and leaders of terror designated organizations.

 Criticism

 Following an October 2003 article in which Atwan claimed that the U.S. is to blame for the Arab world's hatred of it, a Yemenite journalist and columnist for the London Arabic-language daily Al-Sharq Al-Awsat, Munir Al-Mawari, stated: "The Abd Al Bari Atwan on CNN is completely different from the Abdel Bari Atwan on the Al Jazeera network or in his Al-Quds Al-Arabi daily.
 On CNN, Atwan speaks solemnly and with total composure, presenting rational and balanced views.
 This is in complete contrast with his fuming appearances on Al Jazeera and in Al-Quds Al-Arabi, in which he whips up the emotions of multitudes of viewers and readers."

 In response to Atwan's legitimization of the Mercaz HaRav shooting in March 2008, Lior Ben-Dor, a spokesman at the Israeli embassy in London, said: "The problem is that when addressing the British public, he tends to hide his true opinions and ideology – his support for terror and the murder of civilians.
 This article reveals Atwan's real colors, a supporter of fundamentalism and terror, and hence he should be treated accordingly."